***New medical updates at the bottom of this entry.

 I talk about Conversion Disorder frequently because it’s part of my daily life.
 I’ve been disabled from it for a few years now, though it’s slowly affected me since I was seventeen.
 But the thing is, there are so many people who understandably know very little about this illness.
 So I find myself explaining it over and over because the more people know, the better.
 During a recent hospital stay, I was repeating my symptoms to every nurse and aide with each shift change so they were clear.
 I know they communicate, but that doesn’t stop a panicked nurse from waving smelling salts under my nose when I’m staring blankly, unresponsive, while inside I’m saying, I smell it!
 Get it away, please!
 I beg you!
 I’m awake!

 I don’t blame them.
 They just don’t know.
 There needs to be more awareness.
 One night, I’d been having a rough time of seizures and couldn’t sleep for the extra pain, so I was surfing YouTube and feeling rather alone with my problems.
-That’s when I found Lea’s videos, documenting some of her seizures and I found her blog.
-Please visit it HERE and bookmark it.
-Spread the word if you’d like to help inform others.
-The organization she mentions has been put off because, as anyone with Conversion Disorder knows, we try to do constructive things but the added stress makes our symptoms worse.
-Anyway, I was so impressed that I emailed her that night, and I try to keep in touch here and there without being a pest.
+That’s when I found other people’s videos documenting seizures.
+Often, it’s the best sufferers can do to help others understand because more energy put out to spread awareness brings added stress, which makes our symptoms worse.

 I thought I should make a page on my site not only for doing some small part in raising awareness, but also so that I have something to link to whenever I mention my disorder.
 It will be much easier than repeating myself.

 So what is Conversion Disorder?
 It can be different for many people, but imagine if your mind is managing stress by keeping this shield up around you.
 Bad days can chip away at it, some more than others, but it’s rebuilt as you rest.